simeonpashley/simeonpashley.github.io/_posts/2010-08-25-is-a-game-development-career-compatible-with-family-life.md

 status: publish
 type: post
 published: true
-description: "What compromises have you made to balance your career and family?\\r\\n"

----
-I've been following the thread over on Luke's blog entitled ['Goodbye, Realtime Worlds'](http://lukehalliwell.wordpress.com/2010/08/19/goodbye-realtime-worlds/) and
+description: "What compromises have you made to balance your career and family?\\r\\n"--- I've been following the thread over on Luke's blog entitled ['Goodbye, Realtime Worlds'](http://lukehalliwell.wordpress.com/2010/08/19/goodbye-realtime-worlds/) and